Poster Boys (2017 film)

 Poster Boys is a 2017 Indian Hindi-language comedy film written, co-produced and directed by Shreyas Talpade in his directorial debut.
-The film features Sunny Deol, Bobby Deol, Shreyas Talpade along with Sonali Kulkarni, Samikssha Batnagar and Tripti Dimri.
+The film stars Sunny Deol, Bobby Deol and Shreyas Talpade, along with Sonali Kulkarni, Samikssha Batnagar and Tripti Dimri.

 The film is an official remake of the Marathi film Poshter Boyz which Talpade himself had produced and acted in.
 It is inspired by a real-life incident about three porters who found their pictures on a vasectomy poster.

-Produced by Sony Pictures Networks Productions, Sunny Sounds Pvt.
-Ltd. and Affluence Movie Pvt.
-Ltd., Poster Boys is released on 8 September 2017.
+Poster Boys was produced by Sony Pictures Networks Productions, Sunny Sounds and Affluence Movies, and was distributed by Sony Pictures Networks Distribution.
+It was released on 8 September 2017.